Waste in the United Kingdom: Scotland

 In Scotland in 1993, 14 million tons of waste was produced.
 100,000 tons was toxic waste and 260,000 tons was controlled waste from other parts of Britain and abroad.
 45% of the special waste was in liquid form and 18% was asbestos - radioactive waste was not included.
 Of the controlled waste, 48% came from the demolition of buildings, 22% from industry, 17% from households and 13% from business - only 3% were recycled.
-Ninety percent of controlled waste was buried in landfill sites and produced 2 million tons of methane gas.
+Ninety per cent of controlled waste was buried in landfill sites and produced 2 million tons of methane gas.
 1.5% was burned in incinerators and 1.5% were exported to be disposed of or recycled.
 There are 900 disposal sites in Scotland.

 There are very few vacant or derelict land sites in the north east of Scotland, as there are few traditional heavy industries or coal/mineral extraction sites.
 However some areas are contaminated by aromatic hydrocarbons (500.25 cubic meters).